l0uisgrange/ada-2025-project/README.md

 <!-- A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why? -->

 This project will treat Reddit's commerce communities as a digital crime scene, where clues are just waiting to be uncovered.
-Our primary goal is to run a data investigation to "profile the usual suspects"—the distinct consumer personas (the "Brand Loyalist," the "Skeptic," the "Early Adopter").
+Our primary goal is to profile the distinct consumer personas (Brand Loyalists, Skeptics, Early Adopters).
-We will analyze their digital "fingerprints" (cross-linking patterns) and "statements" (linguistic features) to establish a clear Modus Operandi (M.O.) for each.
+We will analyze their digital fingerprints (cross-linking patterns) and statements (linguistic features) to establish a clear Modus Operandi (M.O.) for each.

+In today's market, a product's success is often decided by anonymous online conversations.
+We’re motivated by a simple
+question: who really controls a product's narrative?

 Our story follows these "suspects" as we, the investigators, track their behavior during high-stakes "heists" like Black Friday and new product launches.
-We'll identify the "shot-callers" who successfully mobilize product discussions and run a "broken telephone" investigation to see how "intel" (sentiment) gets "laundered" or distorted as it spreads.
+We'll identify the "shot-callers" that mobilize product discussions and also see how intel (sentiment) gets laundered or distorted as it spreads.
 The final story will reveal who holds the real influence in the digital marketplace.

 ## ❓ Research Questions